dxider/EvolvedTrinityGuard/README.md

 # EvolvedTrinityGuard
 TrinityGuard application

-This project was originally created by Viggo Lundén(viggo.lunden@gmail.com).

 This project aims to create a full management tool for a TrinityCore server.
 It hides the console for the Game and Authentication server.